nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User presses on predefined hotkey
 2. System displays main window
-3. Use case ends
 Use case ends

 #### Use case: Delete task

 **MSS**

-1. User requests to list task
+1. User requests to list tasks
-2. System shows a list of task
+2. System shows a list of tasks
 3. User requests to delete a specific task in the list
-4. User deletes the task
+4. System deletes the task
 Use case ends.